 Evidence Internal auditor commentary Is there evidence of risk assessment documentation?
-Yes This was considered for the period under review at the meeting of the Council on 25 January 2021 and covers in general terms the matters which could prevent a smaller relevant body from functioning.
+Yes The risk assessment was reviewed on 24 January 2022 and they cover in general terms the matters which could prevent a smaller relevant body from functioning.
 Is there evidence that risks are being identified and managed?
-Yes The risk management plan covers financial and property risks of the Council.
+Yes The risk management document show clear consideration of the risks to the Council and the actions and decisions Council needs to put in place during the year.
 Does the Council have appropriate and adequate insurance cover in place for employment, public liability and fidelity guarantee and has been reviewed on an annual basis?
-Yes General insurance from RSA Parish Protect through CAS for the period under review shows core cover: Fidelity Guarantee cover is £25,000 given the current balances held by the Council is within the recommended guidelines of year end balances plus first instalment of precept received.
-Employers Liability £10 million Public Liability £10 million The Council's insurance cover was renewed at their meeting on 28 September 2020 and there is a minute to show the cover was reviewed and considered appropriate.
+Yes General insurance from RSA Parish Protect for the period under review shows core cover: Public Liability £10 million Employment Liability £10million